-Mr. Elliston stated that the department would only be installing underground conduit, and the lights would be installed at a later date.
+Mr. Elliston stated that the department would only be installing underground conduit where the lights would be installed at a later date.
 This conduit needs to be installed regardless of how many lights will be installed.

 Commissioner Stebbins asked that the Street Lighting Policy be forwarded to the Commission and asked Mr. Elliston to highlight the section in the policy that says the City will be following the IES Standards.
-Also, Commissioner Stebbins requested that the department ask Mr. Ellis to draft an opinion indicating what it would be like to grandfather existing streets regarding street lighting.
+Also, could the department ask Mr. Ellis to draft up something to indicate what it would be like to grandfather existing streets regarding street lighting.

-Mr. Springer stated that the Board Clerk will forward to the Commission the requested IES Standard but felt Mr. Ellis probably would not be in favor of drafting something that would not uphold the department's Street Lighting Policy, at least without having a conversation with the Commission first.
-Mr. Springer will tentatively put the September Commission meeting on Mr. Ellis' calendar just in case street lighting is on the agenda.
+Mr. Springer stated that the Board Clerk will forward to the Commission the requested IES Standard but felt Mr. Ellis would probably not be in favor of drafting something that would not uphold the department's Street Lighting Policy, at least without having a conversation with the Commission first.
+Mr. Springer will tentatively put the September Commission meeting on Mr. Ellis' calendar just in case street lighting is on the September Agenda, if not, we can always let him know to postpone.

-Commissioner Whitaker asked if there is any required public engagement when installing fixtures, poles, etc. Mr. Elliston stated that the department sends letters to the residents before the project begins, providing BED contact information for residents who have questions, concerns, or feedback.
+Commissioner Whitaker asked if there is any public engagement that is required when installing fixtures, poles, etc.

+Mr. Elliston stated that the department send letters to the resident before the project begins, we provide BED contact information if they have questions, concerns, or feedback.

-Commissioner Whitaker stated that giving residents a timeframe for input, and not receiving many comments until after the fixtures are installed can be frustrating.
+Commissioner Whitaker stated that you give residents a timeframe for input, and you don't receive many comments until after the fixtures are installed can be frustrating.
 This puts the department in a very precarious situation.
 Commissioner Whitaker acknowledges that it's probably extremely dramatic if there were 2 poles and now there are 23 poles.

-Mr. Elliston stated that not all feedback has been negative, adding that we did receive positive feedback.
+Mr. Elliston stated that not all feedback has universally been negative, we did receive positive feedback.

-Mr. Springer stated that, if the department was unable under the new IES Standards to do something to address the challenge, then we likely would be forced to look at a policy change if we wanted to do something.
-It's fortunate that we now have flexibility so we can at least demonstrate to residents that we have heard them and that we can make changes in the infrastructure in an effort to address the concerns.
+Mr. Springer stated that if the department was unable under the new IES Standards to do something to address the challenge, then I think we would be forced to look at a policy change if we wanted to do something.
+It's fortunate that we now have flexibility so we can at least demonstrate to resident that we have heard them, that we can make changes in the infrastructure and see if it addresses the concerns.

-Commissioner Whitaker stated that, if it is possible to grandfather in old streets, then we might want to get the entire street to weigh in.
+Commissioner Whitaker stated that if it is possible to grandfather in old streets, then we might want to get the entire street to weigh in.
 These are questions we need to address.

-Commissioner Stebbins requested that Commissioner Herendeen share any information pertaining to public outreach support it would be helpful.
+Commissioner Stebbins asked Commissioner Herendeen that if he found any information pertaining to public outreach support it would be helpful.